freesuraj/freesuraj.github.io/cv/index.markdown

 *Research Staff*

-Academic research with focus on emerging memory technologies like SSD and PCM
+Academic research with focus on ways to improve CRUD efficiency on traditional relationship database to take full advantage of new emerging memory technologies like Solid State Disk(SSD) and Phase Change Memory(PCM).

 * 3 publication at top academic conferences